-When a student signs the waiver and returns it to the USM Early College and Program Coordinator, it means they are giving their parents permission to receive information about their USM grades, including the student's transcript.
+When a student signs the waiver in their ExplorEC application, it means they are giving their parents permission to receive information about their USM grades, including the student's transcript.

 For students in the Early Study Aspirations program, IEPs and 504 Plan information is not automatically shared with USM.
 To receive disability-related accommodations at USM, students must register with the Disability Services Center (DSC).
 The DSC provides a wide range of services to qualified students with sensory, mobility, physical, psychological, learning and attentional disabilities enrolled in USM courses and programs.

-For students in Dual Enrollment and Project ASPIRE courses, information and requests for disability accommodations will be managed by students' high school counselors and school disability accommodations offices.
+For students in Concurrent Enrollment and Project ASPIRE courses, information and requests for disability accommodations will be managed by students' high school counselors and high school disability accommodations offices.

-Early Study Aspirations students can access NetTutor through their Blackboard accounts.
-Dual Enrollment students can also access NetTutor through Blackboard, but they must first activate their University of Maine System (UMS) account.
-Students can email Jamie Austin, USM Early College and Program Coordinator to activate their UMS account.
+Early Study Aspirations students can access NetTutor through their Brightspace accounts.
+Concurrent Enrollmentand Project ASPIRE students can also access NetTutor through Brightspace, but they must first activate their University of Maine System (UMS) account.
+Students receive an email during the first few weeks of their Concurrent Enrollment course with instructions on how to activate their UMS account.

 For High School Teachers and Administrators